 The Unitary Patent

-The Unitary Patent uses the existing grant procedure of the European patent at the EPO.
+The Unitary Patent uses the existing grant procedure of the European patent at the European Patent Office.
 With the current system, European patent – once granted – actually becomes a bundle of 38 national patents like a Belgian patent, a German patent, etc.

 For some of those countries some formalities like the filing of a translation must be performed within 3 months after grant.
 This is called validation.
 In addition, for each of those national patents a yearly annuity fee must be paid to keep the national patents alive.

-The start of the Unitary Patent is planned for 1 June 2023.
+The Unitary Patent started in 1 June 2023.
 So, for your European patents already granted, it is not possible any more to obtain a Unitary Patent.
 However, for all currently pending European patent applications whose grant is after the start of the Unitary Patent, the Unitary Patent validation is possible.
-For European patents which are about to grant, we can request a delay of the grant for the purpose of obtaining a Unitary Patent.
+For European patents which were about to be granted, there was the possibility to request a delay of the grant for the purpose of obtaining a Unitary Patent.

 When the European patent is granted, the owner has one month time to request a Unitary patent.
-A translation into English must be filed, if the European patent is in French or German, or a translation into any other EU language, if the European patent is in English.
-Different than for many national patents, the filed translation has no legal value.
+If the European patent is in French or German, a translation into English must be filed; if the European patent is in English, a translation into any other language of an EU country must be filed.
+Unlike many national patents, in case of the Unitary patent the submitted translation holds no legal significance.

 It is difficult to give a general recommendation for one or the other.
 It depends on each case.

 In general, the national patents provide more flexibility.
-For example, the national patents allow to abandon after some years some of the 17 EU countries to save annuity fees, while the Unitary patent can only be abandoned at once for all participating countries.
+For example, the national patents allow to abandon after some years some of the 18 EU countries to save annuity fees, while the Unitary patent can only be abandoned at once for all participating countries.
 In addition, during a transitional period of 7 to 14 years, the national patents allow flexibility to choose between the Unified patent court and the national courts as competent court.
 This might be advantageous to avoid a central attack against the patent protection in the 17 countries in just one court proceedings.
-On the other side, the costs – territory – relationship of the Unitary patent is much better than for the national patents.
+On the other hand, the cost-to-territory ratio of the Unitary Patent is significantly more favorable compared to national patents.

 It is not possible to cover the same country with a national validation of the European patent and the Unitary patent.
 Obviously, it is possible to have a Unitary patent and a national patent for a country not covered by the Unitary patent or, if the national system allows it, a double protection by a national patent obtained via the national patent office and a unitary patent obtained via the EPO.